leon-ai/blog.getleon.ai/content/blog/what-happened-in-may-on-leon/index.md

 - [Figma](https://figma.com/): to design user interfaces, wireframes or prototypes.
 Until now I was using [Sketch](https://sketch.com/), but I feel Figma makes it easier to share with the outside world.
 - [SVGOMG](https://jakearchibald.github.io/svgomg/): to optimize or clean up SVGs.
 Especially useful before animating SVGs.
 - Regarding animations, I mostly make use of CSS animations but I might also use [Rive](https://rive.app/), [LottieFiles](https://lottiefiles.com/) or a similar tool.
 If you have a go-to to animate SVGs, please drop an email at <louis.grenard@gmail.com> 😉

+## The Progress on the CLI

+As Leon requires several prerequisites to get running, it can quickly become a hassle for some people to spend time to install them.
+That's where we'll leverage from the first version of the CLI.
+It will allow us to install all these prerequisites at once, supporting Linux, Windows and macOS.

+In the future, this CLI will become an even more important piece of the Leon ecosystem as new commands will be implemented to make a better use of Leon.

+The first version of the CLI focus exclusively on the setup of Leon.
+And it moving forward well!

+I let Divlo and Arthur tell us more about it as they are the heroes working on this essential piece.

+### What Has Been Done

+👋 Divlo...

+### What is Missing Before the Release

+👋 Arthur...

 ## Road to React